-(* At the time of my original test, InsideTracker was able to send customers to LabCorp to have their blood drawn.
-However, New York State now has the most restrictive lab testing rules in the nation that prevent consumers from ordering their own lab requisitions, so the at-home blood draw option offered by InsideTracker is currently the only way to obtain blood samples for testing without going through a local doctor.)
+* At the time of my original test, InsideTracker was able to send customers to LabCorp to have their blood drawn.
+However, US states like New York, New Jersey, and Rhode Island now have the most restrictive lab testing rules in the US that prevent consumers from ordering their own lab requisitions!
+For a period of time, as an alternative InsideTracker offered an at-home blood draw option but they have currently suspended the option.
+If this affects you, feel free to contact me for other options.

 A few days later, I got an email from InsideTracker saying my results were ready to view, followed by another email from their founder and president, Gil Blander, offering to schedule a call so he could walk me through my results.

 On our call, Gil did a very thorough job explaining the significance of each biomarker result, and areas that he thought needed particular attention – low Vitamin D, slightly elevated LDL, elevated Creatine Kinase (typically a sign of overtraining – I explained I had been working out pretty intensely over the past few weeks), low Testosterone (wtf?!
 I assured Gil I felt fine!), and white blood cell count.